 The Sapporo TVTower is modelled after the Eiffel Tower in Paris.
 It is a popular place for tourists and you can take an elevator to the top for a great view.

 Odori Park is a special part of the centre of Sapporo.
-It is actually a street but is a green space with walkways, fountains, gardens and it stretches for 12 blocks .
-It is a green oasis with 92 types of trees and it is a much loved area for special events, socializing and just sitting in this special area in the middle of the city.
-Many of Sapporo’s seasonal events, such as The Snow Festival in the winter, Lilac Festival in the spring, Yosakoi Soran Festival in the summer and the autumn food Festival in the fall.
+It is actually a street but it is a green space with walkways, fountains, gardens and it stretches for 12 blocks .
+It is a green oasis with 92 types of trees and it is a much loved area for special events, socializing and just sitting in this special place in the middle of the city.
+Many of Sapporo’s seasonal events are based here, such as The Snow Festival in the winter, Lilac Festival in the spring, Yosakoi Soran Festival in the summer and the autumn food Festival in the fall

 This fellow stopped to chat and wanted to know all about our trikes, where we are travelling etc. He spoke English fluently and said that he had spent a year in the UK learning English.
-He is from China and like us, is on Hokkaido to escape the heat.
+He is from China and like us, is visiting Hokkaido to escape the heat and the rainy season.

 A young group from Sapporo performed well on this opening night.